Hans Arp and El Lissitzky (eds.)

 El Lissitzky

-El Lissitziky (1890-1941) was a Russian architect and painter, who from 1919/20 onwards was involved with Suprematism.
-Between 1919 and 1927 he produced a large body of paintings, prints, and drawings that he referred to by the word Proun, an acronym for "project for the affirmation of the new" in Russian.
-The term Proun was conceived by Lissitzky in 1919 specifically to signify his turn to non-objective art.
-Lissitzky’s versatile body of work includes poster and theater set design, typography, and architecture.
-It reflects his training as an architect in Germany before World War I as well as the inspiration of Kazimir Malevich, a fellow teacher at the Vitebsk art school.
+EL LISSITZKY (1890–1941) was a Russian architect and painter, who from 1919/20 onward was involved with Suprematism.
+Between 1919 and 1927 he produced a large body of paintings, prints and drawings that he referred to by the word Proun, an acronym for “project for the affirmation of the new” in Russian.
+Lissitzky’s versatile body of work includes poster and theater set design, typography and architecture.